nramenta/bento/README.md

 });
 ```

 A request to `/about/` will result in a "404 Not Found" error.
+This behavior is
+consistent with most popular web servers.

 ### Flash sessions